Table of Contents:

 - Officials shall work with each other and the GEFA in a constructive and cooperative manner.
 Officials shall uphold the honor and dignity of the profession in all interaction with players, coaches, colleagues, league officers, league representatives, and the public.
 Officials shall prepare themselves both physically and mentally, shall dress neatly and appropriately and shall conduct themselves in a manner consistent with the high standards of the profession.
 Officials shall be punctual and professional in the fulfillment of all obligations.
 Officials shall master both the rules of the contest and the mechanics necessary to enforce the rules, and shall exercise authority in an impartial, firm, and controlled manner.
 Officials shall be mindful that their conduct influences the respect that players, coaches, and the public hold for their profession.
 Officials shall, while enforcing the rules of play, remain aware of inherent risk of injury that competition poses to the player.
 Where appropriate, they shall inform event management of conditions or situations that appear unreasonably hazardous.
 Officials shall take reasonable steps to educate themselves in the recognition of emergency conditions that might arise during the course of competition.

-- The official must submit an email or phone call to the league President and Conference Director which shall consist of the following item
+- The official must submit an email or phone call to the league chair of the rules and officiating committee which shall consist of the following item

 - The two teams playing.

 - Team whom the infraction was on.

 - The player number and name.

 - An explanation of the conduct which caused the ejection or disqualification.